-As we make that link between past, present and future, we create a Script for our life – a story – often called a ‘narrative’ – a story that explains why today emerged from yesterday and that same story speculates on what is likely to happen tomorrow.
-This may create continuity and meaning.
+As we make that link between past, present and future, we create a Script for our life – a story – often called a ‘narrative’.
+This story ‘explains’ to ourselves why our ‘today’ emerged from our ‘yesterday’.
+That same story speculates on what is likely to happen tomorrow.
+This may create continuity and meaning: or confusion.

 It is not helpful when we interpret the past in one way only – particularly if it is a way that promotes negative or depressed feelings in us.
 It is equally unhelpful when we project into the future and become weighed down by the possibilities.
 Other times, we may see only one or two possible outcomes, and miss other intriguing possibilities.

 Sometimes we can see many outcomes – so many that we become anxious about the actual result.
 It is too easy to worry about the many possibilities, and fail to adjust to the actuality.

 Meditative traditions – Yoga, Mindfulness and martial arts provide small, safe experiments by encouraging us to be ‘present’, in the here-and-now.
 That is rather more difficult to do in practice and there is a cost when we do it.
 Bills still have to be paid and relationships maintained – with our family and friends and our work-place.

 For example, I am a product of the 1940’s and 1950’s and I would be a different Robin had I arrived fifty years before or fifty years after.
 A brief view of modern British TV – Downton Abbey, War and Peace or Poldark – demonstrate this point even though each is a drama – a fiction- but they offer some insight into the ‘old days’.
 When I watch 21st Century programmes such as Inspector George Gently, Call the Midwife or Endeavour, I realise that, in the UK, in my life-time, the laws on capital punishment, race relations, abortion and homo-sexuality have altered considerably.
 With them have come visible changes in attitudes even if a lack of compassion has shifted its attention elsewhere.